Find Someone Who…

 EAP Study Skills Worksheet - Vocabulary, Reading and Writing Exercises: Matching, Writing Paragraphs - Speaking Activity: Discussion - Pair Work

-EAP Study Skills Worksheet - Vocabulary, Reading and Writing Exercises: Matching, Writing Paragraphs - Speaking Activity: Discussion - Pair Work In this study skills worksheet, students learn about some practical time management strategies and apply them by recommending solutions to common time management problems.
+EAP Study Skills Worksheet - Vocabulary, Reading and Writing Exercises: Matching, Writing Paragraphs - Speaking Activity: Discussion - Pair Work In this informative study skills worksheet, students learn about some practical time management strategies and apply them by recommending solutions to common time management problems.
 First, students match time management words and phrases with their definitions.
 Students then complete a series of time management strategies with the vocabulary.
 Next, in pairs, students read and analyse four time management scenarios.
 Together, the students identify the time management problem each person is facing and recommend and explain an effective solution for each one.
 Finally, students discuss three time management questions with their partner.
-When the pairs have finished, they share their ideas with the class. show less
+When the pairs have finished, they share their ideas with the class.

 Types of Learning